00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-21.png)

-12. Start a generic netcat listener for when the reverse shell call home (Attachment 19), navigate to the .jsp page with a web browser (Attachment 18), and voila a reverse shell (Attachment 20).
+12. Start a generic Netcat listener for when the reverse shell call home (Attachment 19), navigate to the .jsp page with a web browser (Attachment 18), and voilà a reverse shell (Attachment 20).

 - **Attachment 19**